Skip to Content

 The closure also improved safety at both ends of the street without increasing congestion, reps with the Department of Transportation told the civic panel last month.

 The board's unelected members nevertheless voted overwhelmingly in favor for the so-called compromise.
-But their recommendation is purely advisory, meaning it was entirely up to the Parks Department and the incoming mayor to decide what to do with Freedom Drive.
+But their recommendation is purely advisory, meaning it remains entirely up to the Parks Department and the incoming mayor to decide what to do with Freedom Drive.

-The battle to keep public space for people and not cars echoes a very similar effort by politicians on Staten Island, who earlier this year successfully lobbied Parks to bring cars back on a road running through Silver Lake Park this spring after a pandemic-era closure.
+The battle to keep public space for people and not cars echoes a very similar effort by politicians on Staten Island, who earlier this year successfully lobbied Parks to bring cars back on a road running through Silver Lake Park after a pandemic-era closure.

-These setbacks show the challenge of maintaining car-free infrastructure over the wishes of slightly-inconvenienced motorists, even several years after the city booted cars from park drives to great success at Central or Prospect parks.
+These setbacks show the challenge of maintaining car-free infrastructure over the wishes of slightly-inconvenienced motorists, even several years after the city booted cars from park drives to great success inside Central or Prospect parks.

 Ariola and CB9 did not respond for comment.